Pupil Premium Statement

-It is the responsibility of the Deputy Headteacher to produce termly reports for the Head Teacher, Wider Leadership Team, and Local Advisory Board (LAB) covering:
+It is the responsibility of the Assistant Headteacher to produce termly reports for the Head Teacher, Senior Leadership Team, and Local Advisory Board (LAB) covering:

 - The effects of the expenditure on eligible and other groups made towards narrowing the gap, by year group, for socially disadvantaged pupils

 - An outline of the provision that was made since the last meeting

 The LAB will ensure that there is an annual statement to parents on how the Pupil Premium funding has been used to overcome the issue of ‘diminishing the differences’ for vulnerable pupils.
 This task will be carried out within the requirements published by the Department for Education.